fillefrans/pi/README.md

     - not yet, though

+####Naming conventions for the pi namespace
+    If '.' is not available, use DASH: '-'
+    If '-' is not available, use UNDERSCORE: '_'

+    If '_' is not to your liking, use camelCase

-Pi is inspired by flow-based programming and the old-school linux toolchain, where specialized agents can be configured into flexible chains of processing.
+Pi is inspired by flow-based programming and the old-school linux toolchain, where specialized agents can be configured on-the-fly into flexible chains of processing through unix pipes.

 ####**ABOUT**
-*somewhere between the minuscule and the majuscule*

-    scale dynamically, as hardware allows
+    scales dynamically, as hardware allows

     work in parallel and sequentially simultaneously
     (and in real-time) in all connected parts - sending only